-Moody's rates Sparebanken Møre A2/C-/P-1.
-The C- bank financial strength rating (BFSR), which translates into a baseline credit assessment (BCA) of Baa1, reflects Sparebanken Møre's sound local franchise and adequate financial fundamentals.
-However, the rating is constrained by the bank's high borrower concentration, its exposures to volatile corporate sectors and its less-seasoned loan book on the back of double-digit growth in 2006-2008.
+Moody's currently rates Sparebanken Møre A2/C-/P-1, all ratings are on review for possible downgrade.
+The current C- bank financial strength rating (BFSR equals a baseline credit assessment (BCA) of Baa1).
+The ratings incorporates Sparebanken Møre's sound local franchise but is constrained by the bank's high borrower concentration and its exposures to volatile corporate sectors.